ItKindaWorks/ESPHelper/README.md

 bool setCallback(MQTT_CALLBACK_SIGNATURE);  //set the callback for MQTT (must be called after begin() method)

+void updateNetwork(); //manually disconnect and reconnecting to network/mqtt using current values (generally called after setting new network values)

 String getIP(); //get the current IP of the ESP module